Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

         <b>Design Report</b>
         </td>
         <td>
         A document that frames an engineering opportunity within the University and recommends a solution.
-Our design report focused on improving the desk-charis in Sandford Fleming, which an emphasis on left-handed users.
+Our design report focused on improving the desk-chairs in Sandford Fleming, which an emphasis on left-handed users.
 Done as part of Praxis I
         </td>
     </tr>
     <tr>